Make Your Own Free Clip Art with Picnik

 So there you have it; some lovely gifts I’m sure the blogging moms in your life would be happy to get.

-Don’t forget, Mother’s Day is May 11, so order soon!
+Don’t forget, Mother’s Day is coming up quickly, so order soon!

 And if Mother’s Day puts you in the mood for a good film, here’s a list of 10 movies about moms you might like.
 Also, if you’d like to make a free vintage art card for Mother’s Day, visit Vintage Holiday Crafts.